bbauska/w3.CSS3-Succinctly/README.md

 </div>
 ```

-This would produce the following appearance in the browser window.
+<p>This would produce the following appearance in the browser window.
 The
 two cells take up 100 percent of the width, and the larger content would
-take up more space.
+take up more space.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 09. row/cell appearance example (18) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">